 Warren, Franklin, St. Charles, St. Louis and Jefferson Counties will potentially allow cultivation.
 Franklin County and St. Charles will allow processing.
 And a slew of counties, including Lincoln, St. Charlies, Franklin, St. Louis, St. Louis City, Jefferson and St. Francois in Park Hills, have pre-filed applications for medical marijuana dispensaries.

 In Columbia, Boone County and Audrain County will be open to processing.
 Boone and Randolph may have dispensaries.
 And cultivation will be limited to Boone County.

 Greene County, Christian County and Taney County have pre-filed applications for dispensaries.
 These counties, plus Barry, have applications for cultivation.
 Greene and Barry Counties have applications for processing/manufacturing.

 Get Legal Today!

 With the registry open, you can now obtain your medical marijuana Missouri card easier than ever!
 Simply call or text our friendly support team at 1-877-242-0362 and we can help you with any questions, comments or concerns you may have about getting your Missouri medical marijuana card or cannabis in general.
+With three clinics and Missouri telemedicine offered throughout the entire state, getting a card is easier than ever.
 You can also view our common qualifying conditions page or our cannabis education page for more info about medical marijuana.

-In the meantime, watch this blog for updates about Missouri, Maryland or Ohio news, including where to find Missouri dispensaries.
+In the meantime, watch this blog for updates about Missouri or Maryland news, including where to find Missouri dispensaries.
 You can also view our Missouri Dispensary Locations page for more info, or scroll down to the bottom of this blog to subscribe to our newsletter for the latest updates.